Mutual Information Estimation via $f$-Divergence and Data Derangements: Related Work

 \section{Related Work}

-Traditional approaches for the MI estimation rely on binning, density and kernel estimation \cite{Moon1995} and $k$-nearest neighbors \cite{Kraskov2004}.
+Traditional approaches for the MI estimation rely on binning, density and kernel estimation \cite{Moon1995, Zeng2018}, $k$-nearest neighbors \cite{Kraskov2004}, and ensemble-based models \cite{Moon2021}.
 Nevertheless, they do not scale to problems involving high-dimensional data as it is the case in modern machine learning applications.
-Hence, deep neural networks have recently been leveraged to maximize variational lower bounds on the MI \cite{Poole2019a,Nguyen2010, Mine2018}.
+Hence, deep neural networks have recently been leveraged to maximize VLBs on the MI \cite{Poole2019a,Nguyen2010, Mine2018}.
 The expressive power of neural networks has shown promising results in this direction although less is known about the effectiveness of such estimators \cite{Song2020}, especially since they suffer from either high bias or high variance.

-The discriminative approach usually exploits an energy-based variational family of functions to provide a lower bound on the Kullback-Leibler (KL) divergence.
-As an example, the Donsker-Varadhan dual representation of the KL divergence \cite{Poole2019a,Donsker1983} produces an estimate of the MI using the bound optimized by the mutual neural information estimator (MINE) \cite{Mine2018}
+Discriminative approaches usually exploit an energy-based variational family of functions to provide a lower bound on the Kullback-Leibler (KL) divergence.
+As an example, the Donsker-Varadhan dual representation of the KL divergence \cite{Poole2019a,Donsker1983} produces an estimate of the MI using the bound optimized by the mutual information neural estimator (MINE) \cite{Mine2018}.
+Another VLB based on the KL divergence dual representation introduced in \cite{Nguyen2010} leads to the NWJ estimator (also referred to as $f$-MINE in \cite{Mine2018}).
+Both MINE and NWJ suffer from high-variance estimates and to combat such a limitation, the SMILE estimator was introduced in \cite{Song2020}, where the authors proved that the estimate of the partition function is the cause for high-variance in VLB estimators.
+SMILE is equivalent to MINE in the limit $\tau \to +\infty$.
+The MI estimator based on contrastive predictive coding (CPC) \cite{NCE2018} provides low variance estimates but it is upper bounded by $\log N$, resulting in a biased estimator.
+Such upper bound, typical of contrastive learning objectives, has been recently analyzed in the context of skew-divergence estimators \cite{RenyiCL}.